thenbrent/restrict-tags/readme.txt

 Nothing to configure.
 No settings.
 No options.
 Activate and it will work.

+== Screenshots ==

+1. **Restricted Tags** - For non-administrative users, the tags UI becomes similarly to the categories UI.
+Checkboxes are used instead of the usual free text field.

 == Changelog ==

 = 1.0 =
 * Initial release